About this Policy

 We are committed to protecting and respecting your privacy.
 In this policy you will find information about the types of information we hold about you, how and why we collect it, how we use it, and how we keep it secure.
 This policy also tells you about your rights and how you can exercise them and how the law protects you.
 Please read it carefully to understand our views and practices regarding your personal information and how we will treat it.

 Belle PR is the trading name of Belle Public Relations Limited, a public relations agency.
 Our registered office address is 34-35 Eastcastle Street, London, W1W 8DW, and our company number 09355316.
 When we refer to Belle PR below, we mean Belle Public Relations Limited.
-For the purpose of the General Data Protection Regulation 2018 and the Data Protection Act 2018, Belle PR is the data controller of the personal information referred to in this policy.
-If you need to contact us you can do so by writing to us at 8 Tavistock Street, London, WC2E 7PP or by sending us an email to email@example.com.
+For the purpose of the EU General Data Protection Regulation 2018 (GDPR), the GDPR as it forms part of the law of England, Wales, Scotland and Northern Ireland, and the Data Protection Act 2018 (“the Data Protection Laws”), Belle PR is the data controller of the personal information referred to in this policy.
+If you need to contact us you can do so by writing to us at 8 Tavistock Street, London, WC2E 7PP or by sending us an email to firstname.lastname@example.org.

 What personal information we collect